sumitkumarpaul/digital_credentials/README.md

 # digital_credentials
-Simple simulator of digital credentials
+Simple simulator to understand the mechanism of "Digital credentials"